IRS Audit Representation, Problem Solving & Solutions

 Nothing strikes fear in the hearts of people more than receiving an IRS Audit letter in the mail.
-Audits take significant time away from your business and family, requiring you to gather mounds of records substantiating each and every item reported on your tax return and develop a comprehensive understanding of tax law.
+Audits take significant time away from your business and family and requiring you to gather mounds of records substantiating each and every item reported on your tax return.
 The IRS leaves no stone un-turned in its mission to determine the accuracy of your tax return.
-If you don’t comply with the Auditors’ wishes, the IRS will recalculate your tax and send you home with a hefty tax bill as your parting gift.
+So, If you don’t comply with the Auditors’ wishes, the IRS will recalculate your tax and send you home with a hefty tax bill as your parting gift.

 Offer in Compromise